P-Saha/GraphicsDemos/README.md

 # GraphicsDemos
-Uses pygame for graphics.
+A variety of graphics projects.
-A variety of small projects.
+Uses Pygame for graphics, https://www.pygame.org